balsedie/trilomorph/README.md

 - [x] fill the form
 - [ ] login in github

-  <sup>if you don't have a github account you have to sign in first.
+  <sup>If you don't have a github account you have to sign in first.
 You will only need an email, but don't be afraid using github is very simple.</sub>

-  <sup>**if it is your first time contributing to Trilomorph, we suggest to contact us[^6] first**</sup>.
+  <sup>**If it is your first time contributing to Trilomorph, we suggest to contact us[^6] first**</sup>.

 - [ ] upload the metadata